SkySai/iconSetAutoReboot/README.md

 # iconSetAutoReboot
-CURL against Icon API to configure 'autoreboot' to ON at 5 AM local time for Icon systems.
+CURL against Icon API to configure 'autoreboot' to ON at 5 AM local time for Icon systems listed in ExampleFile.txt

 USAGE: You can invoke this script in two ways